hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 Coined Model
 ''''''''''''
-The :meth:`hiperwalk.CoinedWalk.set_evolution`
+The :meth:`hiperwalk.CoinedWalk.set_evolution` method
 accepts three key arguments:
 ``shift``, ``coin``, and ``marked``.
-Respectively,
+They are the arguments of :meth:`hiperwalk.CoinedWalk.set_shift`, :meth:`hiperwalk.CoinedWalk.set_coin`, and :meth:`hiperwalk.CoinedWalk.set_marked`,
-they are the arguments of :meth:`hiperwalk.CoinedWalk.set_shift`, :meth:`hiperwalk.CoinedWalk.set_coin`, and :meth:`hiperwalk.CoinedWalk.set_marked`.
+respectively.

 The ``shift`` key must have either a string value (``'persistent'`` or ``'flipflop'``) or